Robert Lepage: Theatrical career

-In fall 2009, Lepage directed The Nightingale and Other Short Fables, an operatic staging of short works by Stravinsky blending hand shadow puppetry, Kabuki theatre, Chinese opera and Vietnamese Water puppetry.
+In fall 2009, Lepage directed The Nightingale and Other Short Fables, an operatic staging of short works by Stravinsky blending hand shadow puppetry, kabuki theatre, Chinese opera and Vietnamese water puppetry.
 The Canadian Opera Company in Toronto premiered the work.

 Lepage then wrote and directed Totem, Cirque du Soleil's next touring show, and began work on a new production of Der Ring des Nibelungen by Richard Wagner for the Metropolitan Opera of New York.
 The series was presented in installments during the 2010/2011 and 2011/2012 seasons – Das Rheingold and Die Walküre were premiered during the 2010/2011 season, Siegfried premiered on October 27, 2011, and Götterdämmerung premiered on January 27, 2012.
 Lepage's complete Ring cycle premiered in April 2012.
 The Metropolitan Opera had to install steel reinforcements under the stage in order to support LePage's roughly 45 tonne set.
 Lepage was featured in a 2012 documentary about the Met Ring production, Wagner's Dream.

 In 2012, Lepage appeared as a hologram in Martin Villeneuve's Mars et Avril, a science fiction film based on the graphic novels of the same name.

 Lepage's autobiographical "memory play" 887 played in New York City (as "New York Critics Pick") and Toronto in 2017 and 2019.
 In an associated interview, he calls himself a "lukewarm separatist".

 In 2018, Lepage launched SLĀV at the Montreal Jazz Festival; Betty Bonifassi's creation was so controversial that it was cancelled due to public protest - with the charge that white people singing the songs of black 19th-century slaves constituted cultural appropriation.
 The show caused public protest on the basis of this accusation.
 Lepage's next production, Kanata, planned for Paris in December 2018, presenting Europeans' first settlement of Canada, was cancelled in July, 2018, after complaints from members of the Indigenous community led to his financial backers' withdrawal.
-Although the show was initially canceled, it was finally be presented in December 2018 and received support from Indigenous communities.
+Although the show was initially canceled, it was finally presented in December 2018 and received support from Indigenous communities.

 Lepage's production of Mozart's The Magic Flute was presented in Quebec in July and August 2018 and there are plans to bring it to the Metropolitan Opera.

 At the International Shakespeare Festival 2022 in Craiova, praising him for his innovative spirit and unique creativity, theatre scholar Octavian Saiu described Lepage as one of the true masters of contemporary theatre.

 In 2022, Robert Lepage came back to the big screen in Martin Villeneuve's The 12 Tasks of Imelda, co-starring Ginette Reno and Michel Barrette, in which he plays Martin and Denis Villeneuve's father Jean, a notary.

 The same year, Lepage announced the creation of a new play based on the work of painter Jean-Paul Riopelle.
 The show is set to be presented in 2023 on the occasion of the 100th anniversary of the artist.